DPRK Diplomatic Relations

 North Korea’s state ideology of Juche emphasizes self-reliance and independence in foreign affairs, but it has not meant diplomatic or economic isolation.
 Rather, the DPRK has historically displayed flexibility in its approach to foreign policy, while consistently seeking to preserve its political system and diplomatic autonomy.
 North Korea has developed different policies regarding diplomatic outreach in the context of the changing geopolitical environment, and has established relations with a large number of countries, with the notable exceptions of Japan and the United States (inter-Korean relations being a somewhat separate issue).

-North Korea currently has diplomatic relations with 164 countries, as well as the EU.
-North Korea has embassies in forty-two of these countries, while twenty-five countries have embassies in Pyongyang (China and Russia also have consulates in the northeastern city of Chongjin).
+North Korea currently has diplomatic relations with 162 countries, as well as with the EU and the Palestinian Authority.
+North Korea has embassies in forty-two of these countries, as well as diplomatic missions to UN offices in New York, Geneva, and Paris.
+Twenty-four countries have embassies in Pyongyang (China and Russia also have consulates in the northeastern city of Chongjin).
 The majority of countries that have diplomatic relations with the DPRK base diplomatic staff handling North Korea at their embassies in Beijing; some are also based at embassies in Seoul.

 Countries with diplomatic relations with North Korea (as of June 2012)[iv]